cbwinslow/OpenBB/CODE_OF_CONDUCT.md

 ## 7. Reporting Guidelines

-If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a community organizer as soon as possible. dro.lopes@campus.fct.unl.pt.
+If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a community organizer as soon as possible. support@openbb.co.
+For Code of Conduct violations, email support@openbb.co with "Code of Conduct" in the subject line.

 [Reporting guidelines](https://github.com/OpenBB-finance/OpenBB)